canonical/launchpad-manual/docs/developer/how-to/mockio.rst

 .. meta::
-   :description: Use the MockIo library to test JavaScript code that makes Y.io calls by intercepting requests and providing custom server responses.
+   :description: Use the MockIo library to test JavaScript code that makes Y.io
+      calls.

 .. _mockio-library: